jellyfin/jellyfin.org/docs/general/installation/synology.md

 ![Advanced Settings](/images/docs/install-synology-4.png)
 Click `Next` to proceed to the next step.

-Settings can be reviewed at this screen.
+Settings can be reviewed on this screen.
 Check the `Run this container after the wizard is finished` checkbox and click `Apply` if everything looks correct.
 The container should now be shown in the `Container` tab.
 Browse to `http://SERVER_IP:8096` in a browser on a other device to finish setting up the Jellyfin server.
 If a different port was used, replace `8096` with the port used instead.